react-navigation/react-navigation.github.io/docs/nesting-navigators.md

 ## Best practices when nesting

-We recommend to avoid nesting navigators too much.
+We recommend to reduce nesting navigators to minimal.
 Try to achieve the behavior you want with as little nesting as possible.
-Excessive nesting has many downsides:
+Nesting has many downsides:

 - Code becomes difficult to follow when navigating to nested screens
 - It results in deeply nested view hierarchy which can cause memory and performance issues in lower end devices
 - Nesting same type of navigators (e.g. tabs inside tabs, drawer inside drawer etc.) leads to a confusing UX

+Think of nesting navigators as a way to achieve the UI you want rather than a way to organize your code.
+If you want to create separate group of screens for organization, keep them in separate objects/arrays rather than separate navigators.